 If statutory services have offered a piece of equipment to an individual's benefit it is unlikely that we would provide funds for a better model.

 My roof is leaking, will you fix it?

 Unfortunately property maintenance such as roof repairs, window replacements, rewiring, and other property repairs fall into our exclusions policy.

 We run a social group for elderly members in the community and would really like to take our members on a day trip to Oxford.
 We are raising funds, through coffee mornings and raffles but would appreciate any financial help you can give - could you help?

 The trustees would consider applications from small community groups providing activities for older people and other adults with disabilities.
 The trustees would consider making a contribution towards social activities, outings or events.

 We have been running an arts and crafts group for pensioners in our local area.
 We have just fundraised for a new potter’s wheel but need help with small hand tools and clay, can you help?

 We would consider supporting innovative projects that help older people and those with a disability enjoying themselves and meeting new people.
-We can help with small equipment purchases but unable to fund general running of the project or its start up.
+We can help with small equipment purchases and specific projects, but we are unable to fund general running costs.

-We run a drop in centre for older people and would like to employ a coordinator to run the scheme - can the Foundation help?
+We run a drop in centre for older people and would like to employ a coordinator to run the scheme - can you help?

 Unfortunately all salary costs for any scheme fall outside of our criteria.